stemmlerjs/khalilstemmler.com/source/about/index.md

 # Fun Random Facts About Me

-- JavaScript is my favourite language and NodeJS is my go to backend and scripting language.
+- JavaScript is my favourite language and NodeJS is my go to backend and scripting language (although I've been really getting into Ruby these days).
 - I'm currently CTO of [Univjobs](https://univjobs.ca) / DCommons Lab Corp and work 2 hours a day on company tasks.
 - My favourite album is "[Junkyard](https://youtu.be/Q88nEF9cbbk)" by The Birthday Party.
 - ~~I enjoy~~ I'm addicted to reading code, engineering, and self-improvement books.